 Setting the right price for a good or service is an old problem in economic theory.
 There are a vast amount of pricing strategies that depend on the objective sought.
 One company may seek to maximize profitability on each unit sold or on the overall market share, while another company needs to access a new market or to protect an existing one.
 Moreover, different scenarios can coexist in the same company for different goods or customer segments.

-In this blog post, we’ll present the problem of price optimization for retail – which has its own particularities – and how retailers can take advantage of the tremendous power of Machine Learning (ML) technology to build effective solutions.
+In this blog post, we’ll present the problem of price optimization for retail – which has its own particularities – and how retailers can take advantage of the tremendous power of Machine Learning (ML) technology to build effective pricing automation solutions.